Gregory J. Gerling

 About

-At present, my work is investigating cutaneous and proprioceptive cues that convey an object’s softness, as well as the neural basis of social and emotional touch.
-This work is done in close collaboration with neuroscientists, in human and mouse model systems.
+My research interests span the fields of haptics, computational neuroscience, biomechanics, human–machine interaction, UX/UI, and human factors and ergonomics.
+At present, we are investigating cutaneous and proprioceptive cues that convey an object’s softness, and neural and biomechanical bases of both social and emotional touch and soft tissue manipulation or massage.
+My research is highly collaborative and interdisciplinary and primarily lies in the domain surrounding human health.
+We employ computational models, statistical analysis, data science, and imaging techniques, design and build unique mechanical and electrical devices, and perform psychophysical experiments with human participants.
+This work is often done in close collaboration with neuroscientists, in human and mouse model systems.
 A thorough understanding of tactile cues in early, peripheral stages is key to deciphering the whole perceptual chain, as well as engineering sensors and human-machine interfaces.

 I have been the principal investigator on several federally funded grants from the National Institutes of Health, National Science Foundation, DARPA, and other agencies and companies.
 I am a senior member of the IEEE and have mentored more than 20 PhD and MS students and published over 50 journal and conference papers.
 I served as the co-chair of the IEEE Haptics Symposium for 2018 and 2020, co-editor of the IEEE World Haptics Conference in 2017 and 2019.
-I also served as the chair of the IEEE Technical Committee on Haptics and am currently an associate editor of the IEEE Transactions on Haptics.
+I also served as the chair of the IEEE Technical Committee on Haptics and associate editor of the IEEE Transactions on Haptics.

 Before entering academia, I had industry experience at Motorola, NASA Ames Research Center, and Rockwell Collins.
 I currently consult on UX/UI design and evaluation in the field of healthcare.
 I have taught courses in human factors, human-machine interaction, and user experience design for several years.
 In my undergraduate teaching, one of my goals is to work with industry clients to orient students toward acquiring real-world experience.